 Banking Through the Ages: A Journey of Power and Influence Part 1

-I will explain how modern banking works and most importantly, what does this all mean for you.
+I will explain how modern banking works, and most importantly, what this all means for us.

-Before we dive into the 2008 crisis, let’s take a brief look into how banking works.
-As Henry Ford once famously said,
+Before we dive into the 2008 crisis, let’s take a brief look at how banking began.

 “It is well enough that people of the nation do not understand our banking and monetary system, for if they did, I believe there would be a revolution before tomorrow morning.”